 Safety Over Politeness: When Being ‘Nice’ Could Put You at Risk

-The Role of Trust in Self-Defense: Reclaiming Your Right to Say No
+The Role of Trust in Self-Defense: Reclaiming Your Right to Choose Safety Over Politeness and Say No

-From a young age, many women are taught to be polite, accommodating, and agreeable.
-“Don’t make a scene,” “Be nice,” and “Don’t be rude” are phrases ingrained in our upbringing.
+From a young age, parents, teachers, and society teach many women to be polite, accommodating, and agreeable.
+Phrases such as, “Don’t make a scene,” “Be nice,” and “Don’t be rude” are ingrained in our upbringing.
 While these lessons are often well-meaning, they can leave us vulnerable when our safety is at stake.
-Predators know how to exploit these social norms, using them as tools to manipulate and control.
+Choosing safety over politeness is essential because predators know how to exploit these social norms, using them as tools to manipulate and control.

-In self-defense, understanding the role of trust and when to break it, is essential to protecting yourself.
-This article will explore how societal pressures around trust and politeness can conflict with personal safety, and how you can reclaim your right to prioritize yourself without guilt.
+In self-defense, understanding the role of trust and knowing when to break it, is essential to protecting yourself.
+This article explores how societal pressures around trust and politeness can conflict with personal safety and how you can reclaim your right to prioritize safety over politeness, free of guilt.

 How Trust Becomes a Vulnerability

-Trust is a cornerstone of human interaction.
-It allows us to build relationships and navigate the world with confidence.
-However, predators exploit trust in several key ways:
+Trust is a cornerstone of human interaction, enabling us to build relationships and navigate the world with confidence.
+However, choosing safety over politeness is crucial, as predators often exploit trust in several key ways:

 1. Manipulating Social Norms Predators often rely on the fear of being impolite or rude to keep their targets compliant.
 For example, someone might invade your personal space or persistently ask invasive questions, knowing that many women hesitate to push back for fear of appearing mean.